N0FreeLunch/N0FreeLunch/README.md

 - Elm : To learn functional coding style javascript, understand redux principle and apply compile obfuscation.
 - Elixir : To improve pure functional programming skill.
 To understand actor model
 - Scala : To understanding integration funtional programming and object oriented programming and to learn pure stateless server.
-- Spark : To using functional programming with coworker.
+- Spark : To use functional programming in data engineering
 - C++ : To learn avida(evolution simulator), automata theory, formal language
 - Rust : To understand concurrency programming without garbage collector and learn web assembly.
 - Python : To learn mathematics using programming.
 To learn bioinformation.
 To understand semantic information theory with machine learning